Installation

 When using MySQL, make sure you set the character set of the database to utf8mb4, e.g. like this:

-mysql > CREATE DATABASE pretalx DEFAULT CHARACTER SET utf8mb4 DEFAULT COLLATE utf8mb4_unicode_ci
+mysql> CREATE DATABASE pretalx DEFAULT CHARACTER SET utf8mb4 DEFAULT COLLATE utf8mb4_unicode_ci;

 Step 3: Package dependencies

 Besides the packages above, you might need local system packages to build and run pretalx.
-We cannot maintain an up-to-date dependency list for all Linux flavours, but we can offer you a list for Ubuntu.
-You should be able to find the appropriate packages on your system from there:
+We cannot maintain an up-to-date dependency list for all Linux flavours – on Ubuntu-like systems, you will need packages like:

 • build-essential